Intelligent System for Automated Molecular Patent Infringement Assessment: Methods

 MarkushMatcher is built upon the T5~\cite{t5}, an encoder-decoder transformer~\cite{transformer} architecture, and is initialized with a MolT5-large~\cite{molt5} checkpoint.
 The training process of MarkushMatcher is illustrated in Figure~\ref{fig:markush_matcher}b.
 To adapt the model for substituent group prediction, we fine-tune it using a large corpus of generated data.
 The input comprises molecular and Markush structures expressed as string representations, while the output, which maps substituent group values, is represented in JSON format.
 As detailed in Figure~\ref{fig:markush_matcher}a, we construct a dataset of 847 thousand substituent group prediction samples for training and evaluation.
 The fine-tuning process involves training the model for one epoch on this dataset, using a batch size of 8 and a learning rate of $1 \times 10^{-4}$.

-\textbf{MarkushParser.} MarkushParser converts molecular images into extended SMILES representations with OCSR (Optical Chemical Structure Recognition) and is capable of translating common molecules, substituent groups (incomplete molecules with connection points), and Markush structures.
+\textbf{MarkushParser.} MarkushParser converts molecular images into extended SMILES representations with OCSR (Optical Chemical Structure Recognition) and can translate common molecules, substituent groups (incomplete molecules with connection points), and Markush structures.

 This model uses Swin Transformer~\cite{swin_transformer} as the image encoder and applies a two-layer multiple-layer perceptron as a vision-language connector similar to LLaVA~\cite{llava}.
 After the vision encoder and connector, a BART model~\cite{bart} decodes the compressed image features to predict the extended SMILES as text sequences.